grand-prix-stats/grand-prix-stats.github.io/f1/circuits/magny_cours/races.md

 ---
-title: List of All Formula 1® Races in Circuit de Nevers Magny-Cours
+title: List of All Formula 1® Races at Circuit de Nevers Magny-Cours
 layout: page
 ---